-- Ensure adequate clinical resources are in place to administer the quality program, including a full-time Chief Medical Officer/ Director whose responsibility is direct involvement in the implementation of the QI activities, in accordance with Title 22 CCR Section 53857. - Ensure members have access to all medically necessary covered services regardless of race, color, national origin, creed, ancestry, religion, language, age, gender/gender identity, marital status, sexual orientation, health status, or disability. - Ensure there is a separation between medical and financial decision-making. - Ensure accessible health care by maintaining an adequate, qualified provider network through regular assessments of the availability of preventive and primary care, and high-volume and high-impact providers. - Ensure that timely, medically necessary, and appropriate care and services meeting professionally recognized standards of practice are available to members with varying needs and complex conditions. - Monitor, improve, and measure member and provider satisfaction with all aspects of the delivery system and network. - Implement initiatives to improve member and provider experience and satisfaction. - Ensure availability and access to care, clinical services, care coordination, and care management to vulnerable populations, including Duals and Seniors, and Persons with Disabilities (SPD).
-Ensure the performance of delegated vendors and providers against Blue Shield Promise standards and requirements. - Assess and meet the standards for the cultural and linguistic needs of our members. - Ensure languages spoken by at least 5% of our membership are identified and reviewed against the languages spoken by our provider network with the goal of addressing disparities. - Adhere to national Culturally and Linguistically Appropriate Services (CLAS) standards and NCQA Multicultural Health Care Distinction/ Healthy Equity Accreditation Standards. - Develop and/or maintain processes to obtain and utilize race, ethnicity, and language data in the development of services and programs. - Assess and implement a process to obtain sexual orientation and gender identity (SOGI) data in the development of Health Equity services and programs while ensuring appropriate privacy protections are in place. - Implement or improve programs and services that support the elimination of healthcare disparities in our membership. - Ensure the provider network is sufficient to meet the language needs and preferences of the membership.
+- Assess and meet the standards for the cultural and linguistic needs of our members. - Ensure languages spoken by at least 1% of our membership or 200 individuals, whichever is less, are identified and reviewed against the languages spoken by our provider network with the goal of addressing disparities. - Adhere to national Culturally and Linguistically Appropriate Services (CLAS) standards and NCQA Healthy Equity Accreditation Standards. - Develop and/or maintain processes to obtain and utilize race, ethnicity, and language data in the development of services and programs. - Assess and implement processes to obtain sexual orientation and gender identity (SOGI) data in the development of Health Equity services and programs while ensuring appropriate privacy protections are in place and training is given to member facing staff. - Implement or improve programs and services that support the elimination of health care disparities in our membership. - Ensure the provider network is sufficient to meet the language needs and preferences of the membership.